crispinalan/talkcalendar/README.md

 ![](talkcalendar-fedora34.png)

 However, the talk output was not working with Fedora 34.
-Infact running a simple Flite command
+In fact running a simple Flite command

 ```
 flite -t "hello"